project-flogo/flogo-web/CONTRIBUTING.md

 ## Server Environment

-There are a couple of enviornment variables you can use to control the server behavior dynamically, they're document in the [`.env.example`](./.env.example) file.
+There are a couple of environment variables you can use to control the server behavior dynamically, they're document in the [`.env.example`](./.env.example) file.

 To use them make a copy and rename the [`.env.example`](/.env.example) to `.env` and then uncommentm, add or modify the environment variables defined in created `.env` file.